textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Article URL pattern

-The 'Article URL pattern' drop-down list is intended to make it easier to establish flexible (or 'Clean' URLs) in your site, which in turn is a nice usability feature for your website visitors.
+The **Article URL pattern** selection control is intended to make it easier to establish flexible (or 'Clean' URLs) in your site, which in turn is a nice usability feature for your website visitors.
 The drop-down list provides different options, one for 'messy' URLs (which is the option for **not** having clean URLs), and various patterns for clean URLs; each having a specific path format.

-Getting clean URLs to work may take a combination of further steps, addressed in @@TODO: managing clean URLs@@.
+Getting clean URLs to work may take a combination of further steps.
+See [Clean URLs do not work](https://docs.textpattern.com/faqs/clean-urls-do-not-work) for the best we can help you with.

 ### Doctype